Quranaloneislam.net

 (7:199) hold/Set aside the surplus and enjoin goodness, and turn away from the ignorant.

-The word “‘afwa” in 7:199 is often translated as “forgiveness” in some translations, but should in my opinion logically be in line with its meaning in 2:219.
+The word “al ‘afwa” in 7:199 is often translated as “forgiveness” in some translations, but should in my opinion logically be in line with its meaning in 2:219.
 We therefore see in the verse the extreme importance “to set aside a surplus” (a profit in addition to expenses and taxes), which allows to both save money to build the future, pay the known Quranic rate of zakât of 20% on the overall surplus, and participate in other additional charities.

-Such a system is just because a household with seven children and a single person will both pay 20% of their savings, and not their gross or net incomes.
+Such a system is just because a household with seven children and a single person will both pay 20% of new savings (not overall savings) accumulated at the end of a year, and not their gross or net incomes.
 Paying 2.5% of your revenues in charity as it is practiced in Sunni Islam is unjust because it penalizes people in need, that is to say people who can barely make it by the end of the month.
-Paying 20% of your savings after taxes is on the contrary fair because someone who has almost no savings after a pay period will pay very little in zakât, but at the same time will force that person to still pay something because it is absolutely mandatory, forcing that person to be financially responsible and not spend more than what he or she makes.
+Paying 20% of your savings after taxes is on the contrary fair because someone who has almost no savings after a pay period will pay very little in zakât, but at the same time will force that person to still pay something because zakât is absolutely mandatory, forcing that person to be financially responsible and not spend more than what he or she makes.
 On the other hand, someone who is very wealthy will pay a substantial amount (20%) on all the money he or she will have accumulated during the financial year.

 The zakât system not only forces Muslims to do good deeds and save money, but forces people to live within their means.
 Since zakât is beyond mandatory, nobody should even consider buying anything he or she cannot afford, or he or she would be in grave danger not to be able to pay his or her mandatory zakât, which would mean you are not considered Muslim anymore.
 It is a system that, if well understood, guarantees financial stability on a large scale.
 It shields society against poverty and eradicates it at the same time.
-The absolute bottom line is simple: Not only should you NEVER spend more than you make, but you actually MUST save money to build the future of your family and pay your fair share of zakât and do good deeds in the society.
+The absolute bottom line is simple: Not only should you NEVER spend more than you make, but you actually MUST save money to build the future of your family and pay your fair share of zakât and do good deeds in society.
 For instance, if you can’t buy a new car cash, don’t buy it; get a very inexpensive one you can afford instead.
 If you can’t afford to go on vacation, don’t go.
 Do not fall into the traps of modern societies where people live beyond their means, borrow money at usury rates and are unable to build financial security for their old days.

 The educational systems around the world usually blatantly lack the most important knowledge we should pass down to our children: We should include what I would call mandatory “financial responsibility classes” to educate people and children since childhood.
 We should teach children how to become financially responsible, successful, save money, create and manage a business, establish realistic goals, invest, and be generous to promote a Muslim society that would thrive and truly eradicate poverty everywhere in the world.